Melthen-bor/Aurum_compiler/README.md

-This is a compiler for a new programming lang
+This is a compiler for a new programming language
 I liked the name